 There is a more straightforward method of classifying the costs that groups the estimates into just three categories.
 These are design estimates, bid estimates, and control estimates.
 The names reflect the usage of the estimates.

 These are the estimates prepared during the design phase of a project.
 They start with the order of magnitude to determine a project’s feasibility.
 There are then the preliminary and conceptual estimates that are purely based on the schematic design.
-Then follows the detailed estimate from design development and lastly, the engineer’s estimate taken off from construction documents.
+Then follows the detailed estimate from design development, and lastly, the engineer’s estimate taken off from construction documents.

 This estimate is prepared after the contractor gets into a contract with a client and before construction starts.
-This way, contractors can plan for the upcoming costs.
+This way, contractors can plan for upcoming costs.